lee-chase/vite-js-carbon-web-components/CodeAlongNoLit.md

    6. Change `600` to `font-weight('semibold')`

-2. Out of scope for this tutorial it is recommended that you use a more extensive rule set for stylelint.
+2. Out of scope, but included from [Step 1](#step-1), for this tutorial it is recommended that you use a more extensive rule set for stylelint.
 This can help keep code consistent and auto fix many potential issues.

    1. Change the `.stylelint.json` file to